Ormond College, Melbourne: Sexual assault allegations (1991)

-Innovation and development
+21st century

 In 2009, Rufus Black was appointed master of Ormond College.
 An ethicist and Rhodes scholar, Black ushered in a new era of change and development.

-In 2009, Ormond launched an Indigenous program which supported Aboriginal and Torres Strait Islander students to live at Ormond and study at the University of Melbourne.
+In that year, Ormond launched an Indigenous program which supported Aboriginal and Torres Strait Islander students to live at Ormond and study at the University of Melbourne.

-In 2016, the college opened the Wade Institute.
-Established with a gift from entrepreneur Peter Wade, the institute delivers programs for investors, entrepreneurs and schools, including a new University of Melbourne Masters of Entrepreneurship.
-The degree is a collaboration between Ormond and the university's Faculty of Business and Economics and its School of Engineering.

-The college also developed major new facilities during this period.
+The college developed also major new facilities during this period.
 In 2010 the junior common room was redeveloped into cafe style space and lounge.
-In May 2011 the college opened a $4m student academic centre.
-The building contains a wide range of formal and informal learning spaces along with the college library and information technology facilities.
-These facilities are complemented by refurbished tutorial rooms in McCaughey Court and library for the college historical collections in Main Building.
+In May 2011 the college opened a $4m student academic centre, containing several formal and informal learning spaces along with the college library and information technology facilities.
 Since 2010 the college has expanded its undergraduate facilities by creating a series of loft rooms in its main building and McCaughey Court.
 The college has also developed a cohort of graduate students in its two dedicated graduate buildings opened in 2014 and 2015.
-Perhaps its most significant architectural addition for some decades has been the Wade Institute.
-The building is Australia's first passivhaus building, constructed to rigorous standards of sustainability and energy efficiency.

-In 2018, Lara McKay became master of Ormond, navigating the college through a period of change in the Melbourne student accommodation landscape, enhancing the wellbeing services available to students and leading the college successfully through the challenges of the COVID-19 pandemic.
+In 2016, the college opened the Wade Institute of Entrepreneurship.
+Established with a gift from entrepreneur Peter Wade, the institute delivers programs for investors, entrepreneurs and schools, including a new University of Melbourne Masters of Entrepreneurship.
+The degree is a collaboration between Ormond and the university's Faculty of Business and Economics and its School of Engineering.
+The building is designed along "passivhaus" principles, by Melbourne architectural firm Lovell Chen.